Matteocaroleo/IsoTrapezoid/README.md

 It should be noted that the "Draw" functions and "Draw" options do not actually draw the polygons, they are just a placeholder.

+## How to install

+After downloading all the source files, you can run the following commands in the terminal thanks to the Makefile:

+- run "make" to generate an executable.
+- run "make run" to generate an executable and run it
+- run "make clean" to remove all .o and the executable

+Executing the "test" file will run the program.

 ## Authors
 Matteo Caroleo S5216938
 Pietro Baldi S5331899